infruid/disker/README.md

   # dispatcher = new Disker(options)
 ```

-Similarly, create a worker.
-Usually, you would run worker code on one or more remote machines.
+Similarly, create a worker:
 ```coffeescript
   options = {host: "127.0.0.1", port: 6379, poolSize: 100}
   worker = Disker.getSingleton(options)
   # or if we need to create a new instance
   # worker = new Disker(options)
 ```
+> Note: You can run worker code on one or more remote machines.

 ### Send messages